trollfot/menhir.contenttype.document/src/menhir/contenttype/document/README.txt

 Schema
 ======

-A `Document` has a dedicated scheùa defining a text field, in addition of the base `IBaseContent`::
+A `Document` has a dedicated schema defining a text field, in addition of the base `IBaseContent`::

     >>> from dolmen.content import IBaseContent